awslabs/LogParserForKarpenter/README.md

 ./bin/lp4k
 ```
 The sample output file [sample-multi-file-klp-output.csv](sample-multi-file-klp-output.csv) shows all exposed nodeclaim information and can be used as a sample starter to build analysis on top of it.
+* Note: **lp4k** will recognise new nodeclaims and populate its internal structures first when Karpenter controller logs show a logline containing `"message":"created nodeclaim"`.
+That means after a Karpenter controller restart and a subsequent and required restart **lp4k** will not recognise already existing nodeclaims and shows `No results - empty "nodeclaim" map`

 ### lp4kcm